Reviews You Can Rely On

 Worst2.07.94.0

-We believe those who have hardwood floors with lots of walls, such as high-traffic hallways, will appreciate this edge performance and enjoy its flat-surface performance everywhere else.
+We believe those with high-traffic hallways will appreciate this edge performance and enjoy its flat-surface performance everywhere else.
+For those with many crevices, such as deep grout lines in tile floors, consider a more powerful vacuum like the Shark Stratos Cordless.

 Pet Hair